How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If you can’t see the Links feature when you log into your WordPress admin area you will need to install a plugin.
-In this step-by-step tutorial, you will learn how to add, edit, delete and manage blogroll links on your site’s sidebar using plugins.
+If the Links feature is not visible when you log into your WordPress admin area you will need to install a plugin.
+In this tutorial, you will learn how to add, edit, delete and manage blogroll links on your site’s sidebar using plugins.

 Link Manager